cognesy/instructor-php/README.md

  - Use multiple LLM API providers (incl.
 OpenAI,  Anthropic, Cohere, Azure, Groq, Mistral, Anyscale, Fireworks AI, Ollama, OpenRouter, Together AI)
  - Use local models with Ollama
  - Get detailed insight into internal processing via events
+ - Learn more from growing documentation and 50+ cookbooks

 ## Instructor in Other Languages